noobdna/nsd/Docs/api_authentication.md

 ⸻

-Authentication Audit Logging
+14. Authentication Audit Logging

-All authentication events must be logged.
+All authentication and authorization events must be logged.

 Logged Events